jeffswt/migurdia/README.md

 XeLaTeX is required for using migurdia.

-Create a new LaTeX document aside `migurdia.tex` in the same directory, copy the template into that file and you can start typesetting your resume right away.
+You may start typesetting your resume right away by just editing `template.tex` aside `migurdia.tex` in the same directory.
+Documentation can be found in `migurdia.tex` above command definitions.

-If you are using Overleaf, remember to:
+If you are using Overleaf, do remember to:

 * set your *compiler* in the *menu* to *XeLaTeX*
 * ensure that the *main document* is *not* `migurdia.tex`